Skip to main content

 2. It then validates that this token exists and is valid within the user's server-side session.
 This is the authoritative check that ties the token to the authenticated user.

-• Why it's More Secure: Tying the token to the server-side session provides the strongest CSRF protection, as the token is then guaranteed to have been generated for the specific user.
-While browsers handle sending the required cookie automatically, it's important to note that custom API clients must also remember to send the cookie with their requests for validation to succeed.
+• Why it is more secure: Tying the token to the server-side session provides the strongest CSRF protection, as the token is then guaranteed to have been generated for the specific user.
+While browsers automatically send the required cookie, custom API clients must remember to include the cookie with their requests for validation to succeed.

 // Enable the more secure Synchronizer Token pattern